 4. Negotiate a lower purchase price.
 If there is significant structural damage, but you are still interested in the property, the pre-purchase structural inspection report can help you save thousands of dollars.

 5. Ask MFS’s Engineer to focus on specific issues that matter the most to you.
-For example, if you are thinking of potentially renovating or extending the property, you can get a much better idea about your options and the possible extent of structural works.
+For example, Imagine you are thinking of potentially renovating or extending the property.
+Therefore, you can get a much better idea about your options and the possible extent of structural works.

 6. You Receive a non-computerised report.
 We do not produce reports within “24 hours”.
-We inspect properties from structural point of view.
+We inspect properties from the structural point of view.
 Therefore, we analyse the performance of every structure very carefully.
-We take our structural inspections and investigations very seriously and that’s why our reports are reliable.
+We take our structural inspections and investigations very seriously.
+That’s why our reports are reliable.
 However, if you are in hurry, we have enough resources to prioritise your project.
 We can also arrange to issue your report within 3 business days.

 7. Communicating with us is easier than ever.
-We designed our CRM portal for easier communication and better interactions between Engineer and client.
-Get your questions answered by your engineer or upload your additional documents to be reviewed for your case.
+We’ve designed a customized CRM portal.
+It engineers and clients to have better and far easier communication.
+Through our portal, you can get your questions answered by your engineer.
+You also can upload additional documents to be reviewed for your case.

-« Don’t enter into any contract or purchase agreement blindly and always seek the help of a trained forensic structural engineer.
-By insisting that a pre-purchase report is conducted prior to purchasing a property, you will be protecting all of your assets and ensuring that your investment is profitable.»
+« Don’t enter into any contract or purchase agreement blindly.
+Always seek the help of a trained forensic structural engineer.
+You will be protecting all your assets by insisting on conducting a pre-purchase report before buying a property.
+And you can ensure that your investment is profitable.»

 Examples of Homebuyers who did not do Pre-purchase Structural Inspection

 Significant settlement of concrete waffle slab in Caroline Springs.